Stuttering | |

 People who stutter may have reactions, avoidance behaviors, or secondary behaviors related to their stuttering that may look like struggle and tension in the body.
 These could range anywhere from tension in the head and neck, behaviors such as snapping or tapping, or facial grimacing.

 Stuttering could have a significant negative cognitive and affective impact on the person who stutters.
-Joseph Sheehan described this in terms of the analogy to an iceberg, with the immediately visible and audible symptoms of stuttering above the waterline and a broader set of symptoms such as negative emotions hidden below the surface.[7]
+Joseph Sheehan described this in terms of an analogy to an iceberg, with the immediately visible and audible symptoms of stuttering above the waterline and a broader set of symptoms such as negative emotions hidden below the surface.[7]
 Feelings of embarrassment, shame, frustration, fear, anger, and guilt are frequent in people who stutter, and may increase tension and effort.[8]
 With time, continued negative experiences may crystallize into a negative self-concept and self-image.
 People who stutter may project their own attitudes onto others, believing that the others think them nervous or stupid.
 Such negative feelings and attitudes may need to be a major focus of a treatment program.[8]

 The impact of discrimination against stuttering can be severe.
 This may result in fears of stuttering in social situations, self-imposed isolation, anxiety, stress, shame, low self-esteem, being a possible target of bullying or discrimination, or feeling pressured to hide stuttering.
 In popular media, stuttering is sometimes seen as a symptom of anxiety, but there is no direct correlation in that direction.[9]